sister-software/keywork/docs/README.md

 Application routing remains _magic-free_, and uses an Express.js inspired API that doesn't stray far from the native design patterns of the Worker platform.

-And thanks to modular and type-safe API, Keywork provides opinionated and structured guidence as your web app grows, without locking you into a specific pattern.
+And thanks to modular and type-safe API, Keywork provides an opinionated and structured guidence as your web app grows, without locking you into a specific pattern.

 _[Routing API](https://keywork.app/modules/router)_